DM587/dm561.github.io/_exercises/sheet1.md

 ## Sheet 1

+Exercises with a star must be done before coming to the class.
-Exercises with a hat on the side of the number are less important than the others.
+Exercises with a hat on the side of the number are less important than the others and will be left for self study.

-### Task 1  -  Functions
+### Task 1*  -  Functions

 The volume of a sphere with radius $r$ is $V = \frac{4}{3}\pi r^3$.
 In